WVIA-FM

-WVIA-FM (89.9 FM) is a non-commercial, public FM radio station in Scranton, Pennsylvania.
-It is the National Public Radio member station for Northeastern Pennsylvania.
-The station is owned by the Northeastern Pennsylvania Educational Television Association along with its sister television station, WVIA-TV, with studios in Jenkins Township, near Pittston.
+WVIA-FM (89.9 FM) is a non-commercial radio station licensed to Scranton, Pennsylvania, United States.
+It is the NPR member station for Northeastern Pennsylvania.
+The station is owned by the Northeastern Pennsylvania Educational Television Association along with its sister television station, WVIA-TV, with studios in Jenkins Township, near Pittston and a secondary studio inside the Community Arts Center on West 4th Street in downtown Williamsport.
 It airs a mix of NPR news and talk shows, classical music in middays, jazz at night and the BBC World Service overnight.

-WVIA-FM is a Class B station.
-Its transmitter tower is on Penobscot Knob near Mountain Top at.
+WVIA-FM's transmitter tower is on Penobscot Knob near Mountain Top.
 WVIA-FM broadcasts using HD Radio technology.
-Its HD2 digital subchannel is "Arts Radio," airing classical music.
+Its HD2 digital subchannel is "Arts Radio", airing classical music.
 The station owns Chiaroscuro Records and broadcasts "The Chiaroscuro Channel" on its HD3 subchannel with a jazz format.